Persuasive Communications Enhances Sales and Marketing

 How can we improve the way we communicate to our audience and realize better results?

-- Formally introduce Structured Thinking and Delivery and the top-down S-C-Q-A structure using workshops, hands-on practice, and real-world examples.
+- Introduce Structured Top-down Thinking and the S-C-Q-A structure using hands-on practice, and real-world examples.

-- Ensure adoption across the organization, leading by example and recognizing the impacts that come from applying the approach.
+- Promote adoption across the organization, leading by example and recognizing the impacts that come from applying the approach.

-How have you used these techniques in your organization?
-Please share your ideas and comment at the Revenue Architects blog.
+How you used these techniques in your organization?
 Good luck and good communicating!

 Image source: Seraph Science